pact-foundation/docs.pact.io/website/docs/getting_started/provider_verification.md

 ## What do I do next?

-When you've got your provider verification tests working and publishing results back to the Pact Broker, read about how to integrate it into your build pipeline [here](/pact_nirvana/step_4).
+When you've got your provider verification tests working and publishing results back to the Pact Broker, read about how to integrate them into your build pipeline [here](/pact_nirvana/step_4).